Free Meal Plan | West Valley College

 Your privacy is important to us.
 Any data used in the Atrium Campus website and mobile ID is protected under District privacy policies and is only used for meal plan administration.

 No. Your meal plan is just for you and cannot be transferred or shared with anyone else.
+You are responsible for purchases made with your card or digital ID, and sharing or misuse may result in loss of the benefit.

 We’d love to hear from you!
 You can share feedback or suggestions for campus dining by visiting The Oak Bistro or Mission 75 websites, or by contacting [email protected].